grame-cncm/faust/architecture/soul/README.md

  By convention, Faust processors audio inputs are numbered `input0/input1..inputN` and audio outputs  `output0/output1..outputN`.
 So a given `faust Foo {...}` block can be used in the graph section with: `Foo.input0`,  `Foo.input1`, `Foo.ouput0`,  `Foo.output1` for instance.

-Control parameters (button, sliders, nentry) are using their label name, or a possible *alias* if the `[soul:alias]` metadata appears in the label string.
+Control parameters (button, slider, nentry) are using their label name, or a possible *alias* if the `[soul:alias]` metadata appears in the label string.

 ## Example of an hybrid file